CaseyAMeakin/Bookmarks/README.md

 * Aesthetically pleasing UI on both desktop and mobile
 * Authenticated user handling
-* Search keyword list associated with each URL bookmarked
+* A keyword search feature
 * A database model that keeps track of bookmark usage (access information)
 * A front end designed using Django template inheritance and Bootstrap.js